-Get a Life Jacket (Click on image to see on amazon)
+Get a Life Jacket (Click on the image to see it on amazon)

 Always put your husky in a life jacket before you start teaching them how to swim.
 People assume that all dogs naturally know how to swim, but this is not always the case.
 Some dogs even sink as soon as they start to panic!
 A life jacket will stop this from happening.

 Be sure to measure your husky correctly so their life jacket fits well and won’t dislodge and bob up around your dog’s head as they try to swim!

 Before you let your dog get into the pool, make sure that you have:

 - A removable ramp in the pool so that if your dog gets too tired, it can get out safely.

 - A fence around the pool to ensure your dog doesn’t fall in.

 When teaching your husky to swim, ensure you get in the water too!
 You can’t teach anyone to swim without getting in the water with them, let alone your dog.